My name is Jane Roberts. I live in Batley, West Yorkshire, the former “Shoddy Capital” of the world.

 St Mary’s church, a place very much entwined with my family history and which features frequently in my blog, is currently raising money to repair the roof.
 More details, including a link for any donations, can be found here: https://www.stmarybatley.co.uk/roof-fund

-I also reviewed the research and wrote the short biographies of 78 men named on Dewsbury War Memorial who died in 1916 for the Dewsbury Sacrifices WW1 Commemoration Project.
+More recently I reviewed the research and wrote the short biographies of 78 men named on Dewsbury War Memorial who died in 1916 for the Dewsbury Sacrifices WW1 Commemoration Project.

-In terms of broader family local history, I am on the committee of Batley History Group.
-In October 2018 I took in the role of editor of the Huddersfield and District Family History Society members’ quarterly ‘Journal.’
+In terms of broader family and local history, I was on the committee of Batley History Group for two years.
+In October 2018 I took on the role of editor for the Huddersfield and District Family History Society members’ quarterly ‘Journal.’
 I also write a regular family history column in ‘Down Your Way’ Yorkshire memories and nostalgia magazine.